-Salt River Rafters down Mesa Solar Sox 6-5 to open 20th Arizona Fall League Campaignby Fabian Ardaya on Oct.
-10, 2012, under Arizona Fall League
+Salt River Rafters down Mesa Solar Sox 6-5by Fabian Ardaya on Oct.
+10, 2012, under Arizona Diamondbacks, Arizona Fall League

 SCOTTSDALE, Ariz.–The lights are out, the fall is setting in, the prospects are ready, and the scouts have their radar guns.
 It’s time for the Arizona Fall League, which this year is celebrating its 20th Anniversary.

 The Arizona Fall League is held annually to host some of the greatest talent the minor leagues have to offer in a showcase of talent and ability prior to the trade-filled winter meetings.